K-Schaeffer/K-Schaeffer/README.md

 ## Welcome 👋

 - 💻 Working as a front-end engineer w/ Vue.js
-- 🌱 Learning Flutter and Vue.js
+- 🌱 Learning Vue.js
 - ⚡ Learning (more) JS
 - :mortar_board: Interested in UX/UI
 - :milky_way: In love with Philosophy
 - :chart_with_upwards_trend: With an eye on economics and finance